Thebaid (Statius): Theseus' intervention

-In Thebes, Menoecus receives a kingly burial while the other war dead are cremated.
+Book 12: In Thebes, Menoecus receives a kingly burial while the other war dead are cremated.
 Creon proclaims that he will deny burial to the dead Argives.
 The widows of the Argive army go on a mission to retrieve their husbands' bodies.
 When they learn of Creon's decree, they decide to split up: Polynices' widow Argia goes to Thebes, the other women to Athens in order to seek the protection of King Theseus.

 Argia meets Antigone at the site of Polynices' body.
 After weeping over their shared loss, they burn his body on Eteocles' pyre.
 At Athens, the Argive women seek refuge at the Altar of Mercy.
 Having returned from an expedition against the Amazons, Theseus agrees to come to their aid.
 He directs his army towards Thebes where he routs the exhausted defenders and kills King Creon.

 Structure

 Following the model of Vergil's Aeneid, the Thebaid is divided into 12 books, each containing between 720 and 946 lines in the dactylic hexameter.
 There is no universally recognised theory about the poem's internal structure, though the existing approaches can be summarised as follows: 1) two equal halves along the lines of the Aeneid, 2) four quarters of three books ("triads") based on sense breaks between individual books, and 3) four asymmetrical, thematic sections.
 In spite of this, three overarching sections are acknowledged by a majority of scholars: